SoftSimu/SymPhas/README.md

 ## Configuration

-The configuration file establishes the model and the parameters of its solution.
+The configuration file contains the name of the model to simulate and the parameters of its solution.
 The basic syntax of the configuration file allows the user to include comments when the line text begins with the `#` (pound) character.
 Additionally, if the line begins with the `!` (exclamation mark) character, the text that follows is taken to be the title of the simulation (there can only be one such line).

 The given title is also parsed into a filename friendly format which is assigned to the subdirectory into which the program output is saved.